estruyf/vscode-front-matter/docs/content/docs/panel.md

 ![Actions](/assets/actions.png)

 > **Important**: You are able to add your own actions, more information about this you can read in our [custom actions](/docs/custom-actions) section.

+> **Info**: In version `3.2.0` a couple of actions were moved to the metadata section like changing the draft state and date time properties.

 ### Settings